-Under the Resolution Plan Rule, a "material entity" is a subsidiary or foreign office of the "covered company" that is significant to the activities of a critical operation or core business line.
-"Critical operations" are those operations, including associated services, functions and support, of which the failure or discontinuance would pose a threat to the financial stability of the United States.
+Under the Resolution Plan Rule, a "material entity" is defined as a "subsidiary or foreign office of the covered company that is significant to the activities of an identified critical operation or core business line or is financially or operationally significant to the resolution of the covered company."
+"Identified critical operations" are those operations (as identified by the covered company or FRB and FDIC), including associated services, functions and support, of which the failure or discontinuance would pose a threat to the financial stability of the United States.
 "Core business lines" are those business lines, including associated operations, services, functions and support that, in the covered company's view, upon failure would result in a material loss of revenue, profit, or franchise value.

-KDB Bank has determined that it does not have any critical operations that, upon their failure or discontinuance, would pose a threat to the financial stability of the United States.
-Overall, the relatively limited scope, nature and volume of KDB Bank's U.S. operations are such that their failure or discontinuance would not pose a threat to the stability of the U.S. financial system.
-The FRB and the FDIC also have not designated any operations of the covered company as a critical operation.
+KDB Bank has determined that it does not have any critical operations that, upon their failure or discontinuance, would pose a threat to the financial stability of the United States; KDB Bank's operations in the United States have a relatively limited scope, nature and volume.
+The FRB and the FDIC also have not designated any operations of KDB Bank as critical operations.